-The apparent scatter about the DRW model may well be evidence for multiple stochastic processes rather than a single DRW.
+Under the assumption that the photometric error estimates are broadly correct to with $10\%$, the apparent scatter about the DRW model may well be evidence for multiple stochastic processes rather than a single DRW.
 For example, the \pe~covariance function can be viewed as the mixture of a continuous sum of independent DRW models with characteristic timescale $\tau_i$,

 where $s\equiv \tau_i/\tau$, $\sigma^2(s\tau)$ is the amplitude of process $i$, and $P(s, \gamma)$ is the probability density function for the process on time scales $\tau$.
 The combination of $P(s, \gamma)\sigma^2(s\tau)$ is then the inverse Laplace transform of the powered exponential~\citep{johnston2006}.
 For $\gamma=1$~(DRW), $P(s, \gamma)$ is a Dirac $\delta$ function at $s=1$, so there is only one process operating at one timescale $\tau$.
 Adding several weaker processes with different time scales would then appear as a scatter about $\gamma=1$, but would be difficult to distinguish from a single DRW model.
 This is similar in spirit with the work of ~\cite{kelly2011}, where they modeled quasar optical variability as a linear mixture of different DRW processes and found it generally provides no better fit than a single DRW model.
 In the toy model adopted by ~\cite{dexter2011}, they matched the observed DRW variability by exciting many independent fluctuating zones with exactly the same $\tau=200$ days in the accretion disc, and then argued that the resulting change in the effective temperature profile of the disk would explain the observed discrepancies between thin disc sizes inferred from gravitational microlensing of lensed quasars and their optical luminosities~\citep{morgan2010}.